Can you have a frugal grocery budget even if you don’t clip coupons? Yes! This post tells you how to save money on groceries without using coupons!

 5. Buy whole foods instead of relying on convenience foods–and cook from scratch.

 Simply put, buying real, whole foods (i.e. meats and cheese that aren’t processed, fresh or frozen produce instead of canned or packaged with added flavors and seasonings, whole grains instead of pre-made baked good, etc.) and cooking from scratch WILL save you money.

 I’ve been slowly but surely learning how to cook this way for the past 3 years or so.
 It has not come easy, but I can say that it’s really not as hard as it seems.
 Sure, I burn things, but more often than not I can take pride in the food I work hard to serve my family.

 It doesn’t have to be gourmet.
 My family eats very basic meals.
 I typically pan sear or bake meats, use my crock pot, throw together basic soups and make plenty of skillet meals.

 If you learn to cook from scratch, you’ll be doing your family’s health-and budget–a favor.

 Making a plan of how you will use the food you buy will help you maximize on what you have–instead of feeling scrambled at the last minute and succumbing to running out the door to Chick-Fil-A or ordering a pizza (been there, done that–and I’ll do it again when I don’t plan well!).

 And if you don’t have a plan for your food, you may use it up more quickly–which ultimately lends itself to spending more money.

 Want even more grocery savings tips?

-We had a great conversation going on our Facebook page yesterday–where you gave your best tips!
+We had a great conversation going on our Facebook page the other day–where you gave your best tips!
 Read it here.